workadventure/workadventure/docs/map-building/inline-editor/area-editor/matrix-chat-zone.md

 ![Matrix Chat Icon](../../images/editor/matrix-chat-zone/matrix-chat-zone-1.png)

-1. **Matrix Server Required**: Ensure you have access to a Matrix server to use this feature.

    ![Matrix Chat Room](../../images/editor/matrix-chat-zone/matrix-chat-zone-2.png)

-2. You must define a **display name** for the Matrix chat room.
-For example:
+1. You must define a **display name** for the Matrix chat room.

-3. Choose how the chat room is triggered when entering the area:
+2. Choose how the chat room is triggered when entering the area:
    - **Automatically open chat**: If this option is selected, the chat will open immediately when the user enters the area.

-4. If not selected, the chat can be manually opened by the user from the interface.
+3. If not selected, the chat can be manually opened by the user from the interface.

 ## Matrix Chat Room Functionality